alubame001/egame/README.md

 # EGame

-An open source project for Gopher community.
+An project for Bitcoin Game.

 ### Usage